pagopa/developer-portal/README.md

 The strapi token can be recovered by a mantainer with admin access to the production cms

-Give that SQLite is used for local developement, this transfer will require the following lines to be added to `apps/strapi-cms/config/database.ts`:
+Give that SQLite is used for local developement, this transfer will require the following lines to be added to `apps/strapi-cms/config/database.ts` inside the `sqlite` object:

 ```
       pool: {